 Cook, P.M., Eglin, R.P. and Easton, A.J.
 (1998) Pathogenesis of pneumovirus infections in mice: detection of pneumonia virus of mice and human respiratory syncytial virus mRNA in lungs of infected mice by in situ hybridization.
 J. Gen. Virol.
 79: 2411-2417.

-Specimen requirements: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml cell culture.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.